-Previous year's figures have been regrouped/ reclassified wherever necessary to confirm to the presentation adopted in the current year.
+- a) Previous period's figures have been regrouped/reclassified wherever necessary to confirm to the presentation adopted in the current year. - b) Previous period's figures are for 15 days hence are not comparable, with those of the current year figures which are for 12 months.